Lacrosse Dodging Drills

 Split Dodge Lacrosse

-The lacrosse split dodge is one for the most commonly used dodges in Lacrosse.
+The lacrosse split dodge is one of the most commonly used dodges in Lacrosse.
 You want to use this dodge if the defender is squared up to you and not forcing you in a certain direction.
-Start to attack to the one side of the defender and when they open up their hips switch your hands across your body.
+Start to attack the one side of the defender and when they open up their hips switch your hands across your body.
 You will want to use space, your shoulders, or quickness for the switch so the defenders can’t check your stick.
 The switch is where the “split” comes from and since you’ll switch hands you want to start in the non-shooting-hand.

 Split dodges can open you up for alley shots as well as shots from the middle depending on your split.
 You can also fake a split dodge by moving your stick across your body like you are going to switch hands and then going back that way.
 This can be a useful variation if you are looking to try new dodges.
 You can also use this if you have split several times and defenders know your tendencies.